Arts Camp

 Cancellations arising due to an Act of God will be credited to a similar future event.

 Camp fees may be refunded, as noted below, less the non-refundable registration fee of $50 per 1-week camp and $25 per 1-Day camp.
-Written notification must be sent to Kirsten Sanford, Education Manager at Kirsten@westwindsorarts.org
+Written notification must be sent to Kirsten Miller, Education Manager at Kirsten@westwindsorarts.org

-Full Refund: Camp fees are fully refundable (less the non-refundable registration fee of $25 for single day registration or $50 for full-week registration) with written notification received by Monday, February 26, 2024.
+Full Refund: Camp fees are fully refundable (less the non-refundable registration fee of $25 for single day registration or $50 for full-week registration) with written notification received by Friday, September 13th, 2024.

-Partial Refund: 75% of camp fees (less non-refundable registrations fee February 27 – March 11, 2024)
+Partial Refund: 75% of camp fees (less non-refundable registrations fee September 14 – November 1, 2024)

 No Refund: issued if a child is sent home from camp due to behavioral issues or if a camper decides not to attend the program or leaves early for any reason.

-Refunds requested after March 11, 2024 OR if the camp is not a good fit for your child:
+Refunds requested after November 4, 2024 OR if the camp is not a good fit for your child:

 The WWAC will offer a partial credit, (less nonrefundable registration fee) to be used for an alternate camp.
 Parents are encouraged to work with Kirsten Sanford, Education Manager.